-There is a lot of research and care that goes into the design of every automobile, but in spite of this, defects can still happen.
-If you buy a new vehicle and the manufacturer discovers a serious issue with its design or operation, a recall may be issued.
-While this might raise some concerns, taking care of a recall is actually a simple process.
+There is a lot of research and care that goes into the design of every automobile, but in spite of this, safety defects can still happen.
+If you buy a new vehicle and the manufacturer discovers a serious issue with its design or operation of the vehicle, a recall may be issued.
+While this might raise some concerns, responding to a car safety recall is actually a simple process.

 What is a recall?

 A recall is when a manufacturer urges consumers who bought their product to return it due to a defect.
 Sometimes the defect is a mere nuisance, such as poor battery life.
 Other times, the defect may affect safety, such as a malfunctioning braking system or airbag.
 Most recalls are voluntary, meaning the manufacturer will not force you to return the product, but then you assume the risks with keeping it.